sekhar1926/ci-cd/README.md

         L --> M["Build Stage: Runs 'Build' Template <br>(Builds Docker image, tags as 'dev-commit', pushes to ACR)"];
         M --> N["Deploy Stage: Runs 'Deploy_Dev' Job <br>(Deploys to DEV Cluster)"];
     end

+    %% --- THIS IS THE FIX ---
+    % The dotted line shows that after some time and successful dev deployments,
+    % a manual decision is made to start the release process.
+    N-.->|"When 'develop' branch is ready"|O

     subgraph "Phase 4: Release Preparation (Manual Decision)" O{Time for a new Release? <br>(Manual Decision by Release Manager)} -- Yes --> P["Run 'Management - Create Release' Pipeline"];